discos/srt-single-dish-tools/docs/tutorials/rfi.rst

 -----------------------
 Some observations might be plagued by strong RFI.
 SDT has a few tools to help you deal with this.
-First of all, as we have seen in section :ref:`_preprocess`, SDT tries to automatically filter particularly noisy frequency channels.
+First of all, as we have seen in the imaging tutorial, SDT tries to automatically filter particularly noisy frequency channels.
 This information is saved in the HDF5 files containing the preprocessed data.

-The new (as of version 0.7.0) script `SDTrfistat` can be used to generate a report on frequency intervals that are systematically noisy.
+The new (as of version 0.7.0) script ``SDTrfistat`` can be used to generate a report on frequency intervals that are systematically noisy.

 Let us consider the following example: we analyzed a noisy dataset with SDTpreprocess (note: ``--splat all`` is used to analyze the full band):